Nebraska - Sectoral Privacy Overview

 5.8.
 Data Breaches

 The Financial Data Act also applies to employers.
 The Financial Data Act governs any individuals or entities that conduct business in Nebraska who own or license computerised data that includes personal information about a resident of Nebraska.
-Therefore, employers must follow the requirements of the Financial Data Act in regard to the personal information of its employees.
-(Neb.
-Rev. Stat. §87-803).
-See section 4.1. above for more information regarding the Financial Data Act.
+Therefore, employers must follow the requirements of the Financial Data Act in regard to the personal information of its employees (Neb.
+Rev. Stat. §87-803; see also section 2.2. above).

-The U.S. Congress enacted the Children's Online Privacy Protection Act of 1998 ('COPPA').
-The Federal Trade Commission ('FTC') regulates the Children's Online Privacy Protection Rule, which imposes requirements on websites or online service operators directed to children under thirteen years of age and websites or online services that have actual knowledge that they are collecting personal information online from children under thirteen years of age.
+The U.S. Congress enacted the Children's Online Privacy Protection Act in 1998 ('COPPA').
+The Federal Trade Commission ('FTC') regulates the COPPA Privacy Protection Rule of 1999, which imposes requirements on websites or online service operators directed to children under 13 years of age and websites or online services that have actual knowledge they are collecting personal information online from children under 13 years of age.

-In 2019, Nebraska AG Doug Peterson, along with twenty-five other state AGs, submitted a letter to the FTC requesting the agency to strengthen its rules regarding COPPA.
-All state AGs have the ability to enforce COPPA, but only the FTC can issue regulations based on COPPA.
-The AGs urged the FTC to expand personal information definitions to include faceprints used to unlock cellphones, health data from smartwatches, and childrens' genetic information.
-The letter also urged the FTC to clamp down on companies that embed code in childrens' mobile applications that collect data to further behavioural advertising.
+In 2019, the Nebraska AG, along with 25 other State AGs, submitted a letter to the FTC requesting the agency to strengthen its rules regarding COPPA.
+All State AGs have the ability to enforce COPPA, but only the FTC can issue regulations based on COPPA.
+The AGs urged the FTC to expand personal information definitions to include faceprints used to unlock cellphones, health data from smartwatches, and kids' genetic information.
+The letter also urged the FTC to clamp down on companies that embed code in children's mobile applications that collect data to further children's behavioural advertising.
 There was also a request that the FTC stop creating exceptions that allow massive websites to sidestep COPPA requirements.

 6.2.
 Nebraska Uniform Deceptive Trade Practices Act

 Nebraska law establishes requirements for telemarketing, but it does not cover unsolicited marketing via email or text message.
-The Nebraska Telemarketing and Prize Promotions Act ('the Telemarketing Act'), codified under §§86-212 et seq. of Chapter 86 of the Neb.
-Rev. Stat., and the Automatic Dialling-Announcing Devices Act ('the Devices Act'), codified under §§86-236 et seq. of Chapter 86 of the Neb.
-Rev. Stat., govern telemarketing, while the Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 ('CAN-SPAM') is a federal law that governs electronic solicitation.
+These are codified under the Telemarketing and Prize Promotions Act, under §§86-212 and 86-235 of Chapter 86 of the Neb.
+Rev. Stat., and the Automatic Dialing-Announcing Devices Act, under §§86-236 and 86-257 of Chapter 86 of the Neb.
+Rev. Stat., which govern telemarketing, while the federal Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 ('the CAN-SPAM Act') governs electronic solicitations.

-The Telemarketing Act defines an unsolicited consumer telephone call as a telephone call made other than (Neb.
+The Telemarketing and Prize Promotions Act defines an unsolicited consumer telephone call as a telephone call made other than (Neb.
 Rev. Stat. §86-222):

 - in response to a request from the consumer;